dedelala/hello-go-lambda/preso/preso.md

 So that's Go Lambdas!
 With a side of SDK.
 I hope you have enjoyed looking at slides upon slides of code, somehow, or maybe at least got some inspo to do something great with these.

-You can godoc.org slash any of these for all the gory details.
+You can godoc.org slash any of the above for all the gory details.
 I recommend the godoc over AWS's docs which is where you will end up if you go googling.

 ---